 Those are the dietary requirements in a nutshell, but your HYPOXI consultant can go into more detail.

-Did it work?
+Did my HYPOXI journey work?
 Absolutely.
 I lost a total of 12.2 cm across my tummy, hips and thighs, with the biggest loss around my bum.

 But it’s important to know I made a lot of changes during my four weeks.
 On top of my tri-weekly HYPOXI sessions, I was still keeping up with my regular exercise routine (three days a week of Kayla Itsines circuit workouts), and my diet changed quite considerably.
 On HYPOXI days, I had boiled eggs instead of my usual Greek yoghurt and fruit for breakfast, I ate salad with lots of protein for lunch (I ditched a lot of carb-heavy vegetables like pumpkin), I had no caffeine at all, not a drop of alcohol (sorry, red wine), and then a protein and vegetable for dinner (or if I was going out, I’d try pick the healthiest option).
 For someone who generally eats quite healthily, this was still an adjustment.